 The funds allocated to the program are small amounts, but through the contribution and especially the mobilization of the members of the local communities, the results outdo considerably the financial value of the investment.
 Out of the 1,900 EUR allocated for their projects, the villagers in a small village in Caras Severin County managed to renovate the building that hosts the school and the kindergarten in the village.
-The funds received were invested exclusively in the purchase of materials, while all the work was done by the members of the community.
+The funds received were invested community.

+of materials, while all the work was done by the members of the